 (fall semester only)

-Through a variety of readings and activities, this course introduces and contextualises the phenomenon of tourism within the broader social, cultural, economic and natural environments.
-The course engages with the principles of sustainability not only from a private perspective but also from a public policy point of view as they apply to tourism management and planning, and critically examines issues relating to sustainable tourism development.
-It places emphasis on practical application, using case studies of the Balearic Islands, field visits, and interactive and experiential exercises in Mallorca.
+Through a variety of readings and activities, this course introduces and contextualizes the phenomenon of tourism within the broader social, cultural, economic and natural environments.
+The course engages with the principles of sustainability, not only from a private perspective but also from a public policy point of view as they relate to tourism development, management and planning.
+The course places emphasis on practical application, using case studies of the Balearic Islands, field visits, and interactive and experiential exercises in Palma.

 MKTG 3001 PABT